Speech pathology can help people who are wanting to communicate more effectively.

 - Be better understood by people

-- Talk to your partner and close family members about what really matters to you.
+- Talk to your partner and close family members about what really matters to you

-- Better enjoy one-on-one and group conversations and discussions
+- Better enjoy group conversations and discussions

 - Talk to people in shops and cafes

-What are Communication Difficulties?
+What causes Communication Difficulties?

-Communication difficulties can have a significant impact on how a person functions in their daily life.
-The impact of communication difficulties can be felt across both simple activities such as ordering a meal in a restaurant or speaking in class, and more complex tasks such as applying for and getting a job .
-Communication difficulties can impact on interactions and relationships at home, at work, at school or socially.
+Trouble with communication can have a huge impact on a person’s daily life.
+This impact may be felt across both simple activities such as ordering a meal in a restaurant or speaking in class, or more complex tasks such as applying for and getting a job or using language to manage conflict with a family member.